nickw1/openpanos/openpanos-client/src/README.md

 The `Client` object has various methods.
 Note that many of these rely on a server-side API being available, see below for details.
 In particular, to load the panoramas, you must provide a **`panoImg`** API endpoint which serves a given panorama by ID.
 The `openpanos-server` package will provide these endpoints for you, as long as you have the appropriate database setup.
 See `openpanos-server` for details on this.

+**Note all methods are asynchronous and thus return a promise, except for the `on` event-handling method.**

 - `findPanoramaByLonLat(lon, lat)` : finds and loads the nearest panorama to a given latitude and longitude.
 	- * You must have a **`nearest`** API endpoint setup, to find the nearest panorama server-side. `openpanos-server` will provide this for you, or use your own.
 See below.